+Examples of percentage of protein in mammalian milk - humans are lowest

+Animal % protein Animal % protein

+Whale 13.6 Sheep 5.4

+Mouse, house 12.5 Elephant 4.9

+Lion 11.8 Cow (skimmed) 3.5

+Seal, grey 11.2 Bat (large

+Cat 11.1 flying fox) 3.1

+Reindeer 10.3 Goat 3.1

+Bear, polar 10.2 Horse 2.7

+Dog 9.5 Monkey 2.1

+Mink 7.0 Donkey 1.7

+African buffalo 6.3 Mountain gorilla 1.4

+Kangaroo 6.2 Human 0.8-1.3

+,,Sources on page 109

+4 IRON

 Cow's milk contains very little iron, which is another reason why it is unsuitable for infants under the age of one year.
 The UK's Department of Health has advised that babies are not given cow's milk before the age of 12 months.
-One day (I'm an optimist), it will be advised against at any age.
+One day (I'm an optimist), that advice will apply to all ages.

-If you are erring on the side of caution (or disbelief!), here's a 2018 quote from the American Academy of Paediatrics on their web site healthychildren.org, aimed at parents:
+If you are erring on the side of caution (or disbelief!), here's a 2022 quote from the American Academy of Paediatrics on their website healthychildren.org, aimed at parents:

-'Cow's milk contains high concentrations of protein and minerals, which can stress a newborn's immature kidneys and cause severe illness at times of heat stress, fever, or diarrhoea.
+"Cow's milk contains high concentrations of protein and minerals, which can stress a newborn's immature kidneys and cause severe illness at times of heat stress, fever, or diarrhoea.
 In addition, cow's milk lacks the proper amounts of iron, vitamin C, and other nutrients that infants need.
 It may even cause iron-deficiency anaemia in some babies, since cow's milk protein can irritate the lining of the stomach and intestine, leading to loss of blood into the stools.
-Cow's milk also does not contain the healthiest types of fat for growing babies.
-For these reasons, your baby should not receive any regular cow's milk for the first twelve months of life.'
+Cow's milk also does not contain the healthiest types of fat for growing babies."
+For these reasons, your baby should not receive any regular cow's milk for the first twelve months of life.
+(American Academy of Paediatrics, 2022.)

 MILK - IT'S GOT THE LOT!

-A cow is milked for the first seven months of her nine month pregnancy and the cycle recommences shortly after each birth, ensuring milk contains many biologically active molecules.

-MILK IS A HORMONE COCKTAIL

-In a typical glass of milk or bite of cheese, there are 35 hormones and growth factors, including IGF-1, oestrogen and progesterone, adrenal, pituitary, hypothalamic and other hormones.
+A cow is milked for the first seven months of her nine-month pregnancy and the cycle recommences shortly after each birth, ensuring milk contains many biologically active molecules.
+75-90 per cent of milk in the UK is from pregnant cows MILK IS A HORMONE COCKTAIL In a typical glass of milk or bite of cheese, there are 35 hormones, including IGF-1, oestrogen and progesterone, adrenal, pituitary, hypothalamic and other hormones.
+(Grosvenor et al., 1993).
+IGF WOT NOT?